ergochat/ergo/docs/MANUAL.md

 ### Websockets through HTTP reverse proxies

-Ergo will honor the HTTP forwarding headers on incoming websocket connections, if the peer IP address appears in `proxy-allowed-from`.
+Ergo will honor the `X-Forwarded-For` headers on incoming websocket connections, if the peer IP address appears in `proxy-allowed-from`.
 For these connections, set `proxy: false`, or omit the `proxy` option.

 ## Client certificates